Charlotte Wells: Post-Aftersun

-Festival work

-In the years since her debut feature, Wells has been active in spaces adjacent to filmmaking, including serving as the Jury President of the Bright Horizons competition at the 2025 Melbourne International Film Festival, where Aftersun debuted in Australia in 2022 as part of the same competition in its first year.
-Simón Mesa Soto's The Poet won the award and its $140,000 prize.
-Wells also led the jury for the Luigi De Laurentiis debut film award at the 82nd Venice International Film Festival, where Nastia Korkia's Short Summer won.

-Advertisement campaigns

-In February 2024, Wells directed her first advertisement, a video for Quaker titled "You've Got This".
-It follows a family and their changing relationships over time, focusing on the bond between father and son, as Quaker Oats connects them all through the stages of life.
-In discussion of the script for the commercial, Wells said that ideas of familial relationships and the passage of time are front of mind when she writes, as evidenced by the result and her other work.
+In February 2024, Wells directed her first advertisement, a video for Quaker Oats titled "You've Got This".
+It follows the relationship of a father and son across time, Quaker Oats connects them all through the stages of life.
+Wells has said that familial relationships and the passage of time are front of mind when she writes, as evidenced by the commercial and her other work.

 In July 2024, Wells directed advertisements for the American Red Cross titled "What's Your Type?" and "Growing Up".
 The first was created with the goal of relatability and encouraging people to donate blood.
 After beginning with upbeat music and ordinary lighting, the commercial takes a quick turn to a hospital, where the cast is injured and sickly, in need of blood donations to save their lives.
 "Growing Up" was intended to target Hispanic audiences and focuses on intimate family moments.
 It also tells an emotional story, ending with the importance and growing necessity of blood donations.

-Music videos

 In May 2024, Wells directed a video for Romy's song "Always Forever".
 The two were close to collaborating earlier in their careers, but never found the right time.
 The video is a departure from Wells's previous work both thematically and stylistically, but maintains some of her visual style, featuring collaborators from the club scenes in Aftersun.

+Wells served as the Jury President of the Bright Horizons competition at the 2025 Melbourne International Film Festival, where Aftersun debuted in Australia in 2022 as part of the same competition in its first year.
+Simón Mesa Soto's A Poet won the award and its $140,000 prize.
+Wells also led the jury for the Luigi De Laurentiis debut film award at the 82nd Venice International Film Festival, where Nastia Korkia's Short Summer won.